crschmidt/communitypedalpower.org/content/posts/announcing-cpp.md

 cargo bikes in 2023.

-The organization is a non-profit host for a number of activities, enabling tax-deductible donations to support these cycling efforts.
+The organization is a non-profit host for a number of activities, enabling tax-deductible donations to support these biking efforts.